dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 ## Using Abstract Factories for Delayed Object Creation

-There are obviously cases where the delayed creation of services makes sense, the prevention of Captive Dependencies being one of them, and in case you dispatch to a wide range of implementations it’s sometimes not very practical to build them up front, especially when such proxy can forward the call to a wide range of underlying implementations.
-Creating those dependencies all of the time won’t be a problem when there are just a dozen, but when the number of dependencies to dispatch to becomes big (as you can easily experience when dispatching commands), things start to change.
+There are obviously cases where the delayed creation of services makes sense, the prevention of Captive Dependencies being one of them, and in case you dispatch to multiple implementations it’s sometimes not very practical to build them up front, especially when such proxy can forward the call to a multitude of underlying implementations.
+Creating those dependencies all of the time won’t be a problem when there are just a dozen, but when the number of dependencies to dispatch to becomes big (as you can easily experience when dispatching commands or events), things start to change.

 Although the previous reasons are valid, there are at least as many *invalid* reasons for delaying the creation of services as there are valid reasons like those you have just seen.